Northwestern Clinical Bioethics Scholars Program

 - Develop scholarly products that allow the learner to increase their understanding of the ethical challenges in their own subspecialty

 All local healthcare professionals and staff are eligible to apply.
 Additionally, faculty from non-healthcare fields (at Northwestern University and other local academic institutions) are eligible to apply if the area of bioethics can be applied to their primary area of study (e.g., medical anthropology, environmental/health issues, health journalism).

 All physicians and all individuals not affiliated with Northwestern Medicine will be charged $2,000 total for the program.
-NM-affiliated non-physicians (nurses, researchers, staff, etc.) affiliated with Northwestern Medicine, Lurie Children's, or ShirleyRyan hospitals/clinics will be charged a reduced total cost of $1,000.
+Non-physicians (nurses, researchers, staff, etc.) affiliated with Northwestern Medicine, Lurie Children's, or ShirleyRyan hospitals/clinics will be charged a reduced total cost of $1,000.

 Apply to Join